SalesConnection/Caction-Support/docs/Create_PDF.md

        <img src="img/Create_PDF_Step_3.png" alt="Create PDF Step 3">
      </p>

-  4. "Load Template" is to choose the digital form that needs to change PDF template settings.<br>
+  4. "Load Template" is used to choose the digital form that needs to change PDF template settings.<br>

      **Section a:** Load Template<br>